 How to setup your Prestashop SMTP parameters

-Instead of having to manage your own outgoing mail server on your server / hosting, you can simply configure Gmail SMTP settings into whatever script or program you wish to send email from.
-All you need is either a free Gmail account or paid Google Apps account without any Prestashop addons.
+You can simply configure Gmail SMTP settings into whatever script or program you wish to send email from.
+It does not require any Prestashop addons.
+All you need is either a free Gmail account or paid Google Apps account.